timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 protocol specified in [@!RFC8181].
 That is, CAs interact with a Publication Engine.
 The Publication Engine also prepares the content for public consumption through RRDP and rsync.

-It is RECOMMENDED to deploy these engine functions on dedicated machines separate from those serving public requests via rsync and RRDP to avoid increased load on one service from impacting other services.
+It is recommended to deploy these engine functions on dedicated machines separate from those serving public requests via rsync and RRDP to avoid increased load on one service from impacting other services.